 Ken Caminiti: 40 Home Runs in 1996

 The 1996 season was a banner year for Ken Caminiti in many ways.
-He not only posted career-high marks virtually across the board, but he also won a Gold Glove, won a Silver Slugger, and took home NL MVP honors.
+He not only posted career-high marks virtually across the board, but he also won a Gold Glove, a Silver Slugger, and the NL MVP Award.
 In 639 plate appearances, Caminiti slashed .326/.408/.621 with 40 home runs and 130 RBI.
 He’d come close on a couple of other occasions, but this was the only year he’d finish with 30-plus dingers and at least 100 RBI.